jordipons/CBMI2016/README.md

 - *./data/results*: this directory stores the following files: **.result** (with training and test results), **.training** (having the training evolution, readable with utils.py!), **.param** (storing all the deep learning parameters used for each concrete experiment) and the **.npz** (where the best trained deep learning model is stored).

 **Important scripts**
-- *runMIRdl_spectrogramsClassification.py*: where the network architecture is selected, you can also set the input and training parameters.
+- *runCBMI2016.py*: where the network architecture is selected, you can also set the input and training parameters.
 - *buildArchitecture.py*: where the Lasagne-Theano network architecture is set.
 - *load_datasets.py*: where audios are loaded, formatted and normalized to be fed into the net.
 - *MIRdl.py*: main part of the library where the training happens.
-- *utils.py*: it allows visualizing the training results (*./data/results*).

 **Reproducing the paper**
-- run: *runMIRdl_spectrogramsClassification.py*.
+- run: *runCBMI2016.py*.
 There, you can simply set the parameters and choose the architecture you want to use according to the paper: 'blackbox' for *Black-box*, 'time' for *Time*, 'frequency' for *Frequency*, 'mergeTimeFrequency' for *Time-Frequency* and 'loadMergeTimeFrequency' for *Time-FrequencyInit*.
 You will be able to reproduce all the results provided in the paper.
 The Ballroom dataset is also uploaded to this GitHub repository, after downloading it and installing the dependencies the experiments are ready to run.
 The *Time* and *Frequncy* models to initialize the *Time-FrequencyInit* architecture are also provided in *./data/preloaded*.

 **Steps for using MIRdl**
 - **0.0)** Install.